gocd/sample-plugins/README.md

 All Go plugins needed to depend on Go plugin API jar.
 To get started, get a copy of API jar and place it inside some folder.

-1. Sample plugins use maven for dependency resolution and as such Go plugin API needs to be installed to maven local repository using the following command:
+1. Sample plugins use maven for dependency resolution.
+The Go plugin API jar is now available through Maven central.
-$ mvn install:install-file -Dfile=<folder containing go plugin api jar>/go-plugin-api-<version>.jar

 2. Run mvn clean install - this would build the plugins.
 Jars would be available in the 'target' folder of individual modules.